OpenMDAO/OpenMDAO-Framework/docs/stdlib-guide/drivers.rst

 they are also constructed from the available OpenMDAO variables using Python mathematical syntax.
-The constraints parameter is a list of inequalities that are defined to be satisfied when they return a negative value or zero, and violated when they return positive value.
+The constraints parameter is a list of inequalities that are defined to be satisfied when they return a negative value or zero, and violated when they return a positive value.

 .. testcode:: CONMIN_show